How To Start Digital Lettering For Beginner

 I started digital lettering a few years back, practicing on my husband’s iPad Pro.
 He has the larger 12.9 inch screen and it is basically like a 9 by 12 sketchbook.
 Large screen area that is very nice to hand letter on.
 BUT I personally find the large ipad bulkier and could get heavy depending on the case you use.

-In early 2020 I splurged and got an iPad for myself, but bought the smaller screen size one.
+Last year I splurged and got an iPad Pro for myself, but bought the smaller screen size one.
 One, it was cheaper, and two it’s easier to carry around.
 It took a bit of time for me to adjust to the smaller screen size because I had to make my lettering strokes thinner.
 But I’ve now come to love this size and enjoy lettering on it!
 I would highly recommend it for lettering.

 ipad lettering sizes